ubirch/ubirch-protocol/README.md

 ### Message Responses

-Message responses will have the same structure as normal message, but use the signature of the original message in place of the previous signature (for the chained message protocol).
+Message responses will have the same structure as normal messages, but use the signature of the original message in place of the previous signature (for the chained message protocol).
 This ties the request and response together.

 ### Key Registration

 Devices must register at the key service to make their existence known.
-The key registration message is the first step and simply published a key with some meta-data to the key service.
+The key registration message is the first step and simply publishes a key with some meta-data to the key service.
 It will later be used for looking up keys for a certain device, i.e. when doing an initial trust hand shake.